TrafeX/home-assistant-config/README.md

 * Youless integration
 * Notify when one of the smoke sensors detects smoke
 * Ghost mode; turn on lights for a short period when away to pretend someone is home
-* Notify when someone is ringing the doorbell
 * Notify when the vacuum cleaner is done
 * Set security camera in privacy mode when at home
 * Dim the lights when the TV is turned on